reidbarber/webmarker/README.md

 ## Usage

-The `mark()` function will add markings for all interactive elements on a web page, and return a Map of the marked elements.
-The returned Map's keys are the mark labels, and the values are an object with the element (`element`), mark element (`markElement`), and mask element (`markElement`).
+The `mark()` function will add markings for all interactive elements on a web page, and return an object containing the marked elements.
+The returned objects's keys are the mark labels, and the values are an object with the element (`element`), mark element (`markElement`), and mask element (`maskElement`).

 ```javascript
 import { mark, unmark } from "webmarker-js";